plausible/docs/docs/events-api.md

 **referrer** <Optional />

 Referrer for this event.
-When using the script, this is set to `document.referrer`
+When using the standard tracker script, this is set to `document.referrer`

+Referrer values are processed heavily for better usability.
+Consider referrer URLS like `m.facebook.com/some-path` and `facebook.com/some-other-path`.
+It's intuitive to think of both of these as coming from a single source: Facebook.
+In the first example the `referrer` value would be split into `visit:source == Facebook` and `visit:referrer == m.facebook.com/some-path`.

+Plausible uses the open source [referer-parser](https://github.com/snowplow-referer-parser/referer-parser) database to parse referrers and assign these source categories.

+When no match has been found, the value of the `referrer` field will be parsed as an URL.
+The hostname will be used as the `visit:source` and the full URL as the `visit:referrer`.
+So if you send `https://some.domain.com/example-path`, it will be parsed as follows:
+`visit:source == some.domain.com`
+`visit:referrer == some.domain.com/example-path`
 <hr / >

 **screen_width** <Optional />